-- The provision of hardstandings in gardens fronting a highway; - The erection, construction, maintenance, improvement or alteration of a gate, fence, wall or other means of enclosure fronting a highway or open space; - Any building operation consisting of the demolition of the whole or any part of any gate, fence, wall or other means of enclosure fronting a highway or open space; - Replacement and loss of distinctive architectural details from the Victorian period, including [but not limited to] recessed timber doors with pediments and pilasters; timber windows with canted bays; decorative eaves & bargeboards; and terracotta tiles, finials and cresting. - Changes to front elevations of buildings, particularly those fronting High Road, St. John's pond and open green spaces; - Alterations to any part of the front roof slope, including [but not limited to] the insertion of dormer or other windows in the roof, the change of roof material, the removal of chimney stack, or the installation of a microgeneration unit; and - New inappropriate signage within the area and its setting.
+- The provision of hardstandings in gardens fronting a highway; - The erection, construction, maintenance, improvement or alteration of a gate, fence, wall or other means of enclosure fronting a highway or open space; - Any building operation consisting of the demolition of the whole or any part of any gate, fence, wall or other means of enclosure fronting a highway or open space; - Replacement and loss of distinctive architectural details from the Victorian period; - Changes to front elevations of buildings, particularly those fronting High Street, St. John's pond and open green spaces; - Alterations to any part of the front roof slope; e.g., the insertion of dormer or other windows in the roof, the change of roof material, the removal of chimney stack, or the installation of a microgeneration unit; and - New inappropriate signage within the area and its setting.